In how many ways can you think good typing skills relate to good English language skills?

 I have tried Ultimate Typing myself and I can recommend the typing software.

-I was brought-up on much more primitive typing tutor software, called simply "Typing Tutor" for the Commodore 64.
-I can still visualize "Bill", the green-faced typing tutor (which looked more like a green hot water bottle than a real person!).
+I was brought-up on much more primitive typing tutor software, called simply "Typing Tutor" for the Commodore 64 computer.
+I can still visualize "Bill", the green-faced typing tutor (which looked more like a green hot water bottle than a real person!)
 By contrast, the innovative "EasyLearn" technology that Ultimate Typing uses makes a huge positive difference in the way I can learn to type properly.
 I thought I was a pretty good typist, but even Ultimate Typing's easy "asdf" finger exercises quickly showed me I have a lot more room for improvement.

 If I were to have one minor criticism of Ultimate Typing, it would be a criticism about something the typing software doesn't have rather than anything the software does have: I sometimes found myself wanting to read the lessons rather than watch the video instructor give the lessons on video.
 I absorb material faster by reading the material than watching the material.
 However, people who learn visually or aurally will enjoy the videos.
 And the videos are just a tiny part of Ultimate Typing.
 The real advantage of Ultimate Typing comes not from the video instruction but from the interactive lessons and activities, which monitor and adapt to my progress.